joyent/triton-kbmapi/docs/index.md

 **Code** | **Description**    | **Details**
 ---------|--------------------|-------------
-401      | Unauthorized       | Either no Authorization header was send, or the credentials used were invalid.
+401      | Unauthorized       | Either no Authorization header was sent, or the credentials used were invalid.
 405      | Method Not Allowed | Method not supported for the given resource.
 409      | Conflict           | A parameter was missing or invalid.
 500      | Internal Error     | An unexpected error occurred.